RodneyGottschalk/RodneyGottschalk.github.io/index.md

-# Site settings
-title: Rodney Gottschalk
+# Rodney Gottschalk - Professional Resume

-#User specific content
-#Links that will appear in the navbar
+# Links that will appear in the navbar
 primarylinks:
  - title: LinkedIn
    url:www.linkedin.com/in/rodney-gottschalk